KittPhi/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-journey.md

   } else ...
 ```

 > In the real-life scenario, you should implement a cache to store the pairs of user/agent leg identifiers.
-The sample code shown in this tutorial will work properly only for one concurrent call.
+The sample code shown in this guide will work properly only for one concurrent call.

 Extend your event webhook with REST API update call method with inline NCCO with `talk` and `input` actions to move the user leg to the survey part: